2001 French Grand Prix: Practice

-Four practice sessions were held before the Sunday race—two on Friday, and two on Saturday.
-The Friday morning and afternoon sessions each lasted an hour.
-The third and final practice sessions on Saturday morning ran for 45 minutes.
-Weather conditions were hot and clear for the two practice sessions on Friday.
-In the first practice session, McLaren's Mika Häkkinen was fastest with a lap of 1 minute and 15.889 seconds, 0.155 seconds faster than Michael Schumacher in second.
+A total of four practice sessions preceded Sunday's race—two one-hour sessions on Thursday, and two 45-minute sessions on Saturday.
+Ambient and track conditions were hot and clear for the two practice sessions on Friday.
+In the first practice session, held on a slippery track on Friday morning, McLaren's Mika Häkkinen was fastest with a lap of 1:15.889, 0.155 seconds faster than Michael Schumacher in second.
 Coulthard and Barrichello were third and fourth, with the Williams of Ralf Schumacher and Montoya fifth and sixth.
 Jarno Trulli of the Jordan team, Panis, Heinz-Harald Frentzen and BAR driver Jacques Villeneuve rounded out the session's top ten drivers.
 Several drivers spun on the dusty track and into the gravel traps during the session.
 Ralf Schumacher's running ended early due to a water leak that was possibly caused by a damaged pipe in the car's sidepod from hitting debris off Kimi Räikkönen's Sauber.
+Around 15 minutes into the session, Eddie Irvine got his Jaguar stuck in a gravel trap on his first attempt at a fast lap.